 f) All prices listed on the Website are correct at the time of publication however we reserve the right to alter these in the future.
 We also reserve the right to alter the Services available for sale on the Website and to discontinue any product line or service.

 g)The contract for the Services will be accepted at the time of despatch of your order.
 We will confirm this to you in writing.
 You must inform us immediately if any details are incorrect.
 If your order has not been accepted you will be notified of this in writing together with the reasons.

 3. Prices and Payment:

 a.
-Packages: Certain number of free job credits will be added to recruiter account only when registered or signed in for the first time.
+Packages: One (1) free job credits will be added to recruiter account only when registered or signed in for the first time.
 This will allow you to post free jobs.
 Each job posted will expire after one month from the date posted.
-Once you have used up all your credit, you will then need to purchase more credit to post a job.
-No free credit will be added for any business or Banner advertisement.
+Once you have used up your credit, you will then need to purchase more credit to post a job.
+No free credit will be added to any business/recruiters for Banner advertisement.

 b.
 All prices listed on the Website are correct at the time of publication however, we reserve the right to alter these in the future.
 Prices are inclusive of value added tax but exclusive of delivery charges, which will be added to your order, if applicable.

 c.
 The total price for services ordered, including delivery charges if any, will be displayed on the website when you place your order.
 Full payment must be made before the services can be provided.